 Tolerance of Others

-The various churches and faith groups that call Britain home are all a key part of the Ethics and Philosophy curriculum.
+The various churches and faith groups that call Britain home are all a key part of the Personal Development Curriculum and that of Religious Education.
 We strive to improve our students’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in school.
-Assemblies and discussions involving prejudices and prejudice-based bullying are supported by learning in RE and PSHCE.
-The school has case studies for individuals where there has been tolerance demonstrated by our students.
+Assemblies and discussions involving prejudices and prejudice-based bullying are supported by learning in curriculum time for Personal Development.
+These issues are often discussed at length in specific subject areas too.

 Charter of Rights